Export Any LinkedIn Search to Google Sheets

 - Go to LinkedIn and perform your desired people search

-- Open DevTools (F12), go to the Network tab, and filter by "graphql" or "voyager"
+- Open DevTools (F12), go to the Network tab

 - Run the workflow